 What is your average list-price-to-sales-price ratio?

-Now, this really is one of the important questions to ask your agent before signing a listing agreement in Council Bluffs.
+Now, this really is one of the important questions to ask your agent before signing a listing agreement in Omaha.
 Although the list-price-to-sales-price ratio does depend in part on the market, it still remains a good measure of your agent’s ability and competence.

 For a listing agent, this ratio should be near 100%.
 That is, in most cases, the agent has been able to sell houses at a price very near the list price.
 A ratio like this indicates both skill in pricing to sell and a good track record of negotiating a good price for clients.